 - Quick and simple to make - this quinoa salad requires very little 'hands on' time and comes together in less than half an hour.

-This vegan quinoa salad comprises fresh produce and pantry staples.
+This vegan apple quinoa salad comprises fresh produce and pantry staples.
 You will need:

 - Quinoa - the main ingredient, and source of plant-based protein.
 You can use a white quinoa, as in these photos, or a quinoa blend.